Stainless Steel Jewelry Dictionary

 EITHER

 - Gold: A bright yellow metal, highly malleable and resistant to corrosion.
-There are varieties of this metal.
+There are several varieties of this metal.

 - Yellow Gold: Alloy of pure gold with copper and silver.